If you're a business trading goods with countries outside of the customs union, which includes the UK, Guernsey and the Isle of Man see

 Types of customs duties

-Excise duty on alcohol, tobacco and fuel
+- excise duty on alcohol, tobacco and fuel

-Common Customs Tariff (CCT).
-This is charged on all goods imported from outside the customs union (which includes the UK, Guernsey and the Isle of Man).
+- Common Customs Tariff (CCT).
+This is charged on all goods imported from outside the customs union, which includes the UK, Guernsey and the Isle of Man.
 To find out how much you will need to pay visit the

 UK Global Tariff

-Goods and Services Tax (GST) at 5% is calculated on the total value of the imported goods.
-The total value includes the purchase price (including insurance, commission, packing and freight) plus all taxes and duties applied before and on arrival, such as VAT, CCT and excise
+- Goods and Services Tax (GST) at 5% is calculated on the total value of the imported goods.
+The total value includes the purchase price including insurance, commission, packing and freight, plus all taxes and duties applied before and on arrival, such as VAT, CCT and excise

-My goods are arriving by mail or freight (the £135 de-minimis personal allowance)
+Goods arriving by mail or freight

 The amount of duties you pay will depend on whether you've bought goods from within the customs union, which includes the UK, Guernsey and the Isle of Man, or from a country outside of the customs union.

-The de minimis value applies to private individuals only, not to businesses.
+The de-minimis value applies to private individuals only, not to businesses.